5 of the best hotels near Granada’s Alhambra Palace

 Click on a location marker to bring up the info box for each hotel.
 You can also drag the little yellow man from the top left corner onto the map to get a street view.

-Click here more recommendations on hotels in Granada City and here for details on booking tickets for the Alhambra.
+Click here more recommendations on hotels in Granada City and here for our quick guide to the Alhambra.

 Latest posts by Sophie Russell-Ross (see all)